 - Having a genetic disorder called Klinefelter syndrome or a liver disease (cirrhosis)

 The most common symptom of male breast cancer is a painless lump or swelling behind the nipple.
 Other symptoms can include a discharge from the nipple or a lump or thickening in the armpit.
 Although most men diagnosed with breast cancer are older than 65, breast cancer can appear in younger men.
 For this reason, any breast lump in an adult male is considered abnormal and should be checked out by a doctor.
 In addition, since there is no routine screening for breast cancer in men it is important to have lumps in the breast and/or thickening in the armpit checked.

 Treatment for Male Breast Cancer

 Male breast cancer is usually treated with surgery to remove the breast (mastectomy) and some lymph nodes.
 In some cases, breast-conserving surgery is possible.

 Since male breast cancer is so rare, there hasn't been the opportunity to research many breast cancer treatments for men.
 Male breast cancer is similar to female breast cancer so some of the same treatments may be used.
-These include radiation therapy, chemotherapy, hormone therapy, and targeted therapy.
+These include radiation therapy, chemotherapy, anti-estrogen therapy, and targeted therapy.